Mustafa-Omari/Restaurant/README.md

 # Restaurant Food Order Theme
-This is a Restaurant Theme Website Template, designed using HTML, CSS, PHP.
+This is a Restaurant Theme Website Template, designed using HTML, CSS, and PHP.

 ## Technologies Used
 1. HTML5